 What is Marichyasana 3?

-Unlike Marichyasana I and II, Marichyasana III is not a forward bend, rather a deeper seated twist.
+Unlike Marichyasana I and II, Marichyasana III is not a forward bend, but rather a deeper seated twist.
 It is often included following a seated forward bend sequence.
-It is useful, initially, to take height under the bottocks to allow the arm to wrap around and clasp the back hand.
+It is useful, initially, to take height under the buttocks to allow the arm to wrap around and clasp the back hand.
 The initial focus is simply the twisting action which must commence low in the abdomen so as to enable the front shoulder to move beyond the thigh.

 When to use Marichyasana 3?

 As with all twists, this pose brings flexibility to the spine and back, and is beneficial to the abdominal organs.
 The intensity of the twist is likened to wringing out a sponge, all liquid is removed, then with the releasing of the twist the sponge soaks up new liquid.
-So to the organs are replenished with a fresh blood supply.
-The twisting action, engages and strengthens the abdominal and back muscles.
+So the organs are replenished with a fresh blood supply.
+The twisting action engages and strengthens the abdominal and back muscles.